2017 Colleges with the Most Attractive Guys in America

 See how this ranking was calculated

-The 2016 Colleges with the Most Attractive Guys ranking is based on over 40,000 student reviews.
-At top ranked colleges both male and female students report that their male peers on campus are very attractive.
+The 2017 Colleges with Most Attractive Guys ranking is based on reviews from students and alumni.
+At top-ranked colleges both male and female students report that their male peers on campus are very attractive.

 - By State